 This expectation stems from the basic driver of Mayo Clinic Research – to advance knowledge to transform the practice of medicine.
 This mission is led by the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, where much of this research will occur.
 The center works from within Mayo Clinic's medical practice to identify ways to improve outcomes, manage costs, and enhance the experience of health care among patients, providers, family and caregivers.

-Tags: About, Ali Duarte-Garcia, area deprivation index, Center for the Science of Health Care Delivery, Cynthia Crowson, dermatology, health disparities, health sciences research, lupus, nephrology, News, opioids, practice improvement, Progress Updates, rheumatology, Rochester Epidemiology Project
+Tags: About, Ali Duarte Garcia, area deprivation index, Center for the Science of Health Care Delivery, Cindy Crowson, dermatology, health disparities, health sciences research, lupus, nephrology, News, opioids, practice improvement, Progress Updates, rheumatology, Rochester Epidemiology Project